SpacialCircumstances/gradle-cucumber-reporting/README.md

     Should be set to false if you have other tests that do not create cucumber reports and you want to avoid the failing task.
 - `excludeTags`: A `List<String>` of regexes that will filter out tags so they are not present in the generated report.
 - `runWithJenkins`: Set this to `true` if you are running on a Jenkins. `false` by default.
+- `projectNameOverride`: A `String`.
+By default, the reports will use the name of your gradle project as the project name.
+If this property is not null, it will be used instead.

 ##### Example